 Designing should focus on developing a meaningful and purposeful user interface based on clear and consistent models that come handy to users and provide an interactive interface.
 The structured principle is concerned with organizing overall user interface architecture by distinguishing dissimilar things and placing similar things together.

-The design should enable users to perform tasks in a simple and easy manner.
+The design should enable users to perform tasks simply and easily.
 It should be able to provide clear communication in user-friendly language and meaningful shortcuts related to long procedures which will result in saving a lot of time and energy.

 All the required options and materials for an ongoing task should be made visible without distracting the user with redundant pieces of information.
 An ideal design avoids confusing users with alternative or unnecessary information.